Sustainability assessments

 The 2014-15 report was published in March 2016 by the Office of Environmental Health and Safety and was updated in November 2020 by the Office of Sustainability.
 The objectives were to create a baseline for the Climate Action Plan, to include (for the first time) emissions from commuting via single-occupant vehicle, and to identify high-impact areas for reducing GHG emissions.
 It was included in our 2017 STARS submission.

 The 2018-19 report was published in August 2023 by the Office of Sustainability.
 The objectives were to measure progress against the baseline for the Climate Action Plan, to include (for the first time) emissions from public transport in the commuting category, and to capture the GHG emissions for the last complete year before campus closures due to COVID-19.
-Although the report was not yet finalized, the data were included in our 2022 STARS submission.
+It was included in our 2021 STARS submission.

 To obtain LEED (or Leadership in Energy and Environmental Design) certification, Concordia must incorporate a considerable number of features and processes that improve the building’s overall sustainability and environmental impact.